 Life Science has a long, eventful, and prosperous history at Tsinghua University.
 The Biology Department, founded in 1926, was among the oldest and most prestigious in China.
-In 1984, the Department of Biological Science and Biotechnology was re-established, with Professor Mu-ming Poo being the founding Chairperson.
-In the ensuing 25 years, the Department went through rapid transformations and gained national and international recognition.
+There are more than 40 members of the Chinese Academy of Sciences and Chinese Academy of Engineering who have studied or worked here.
+In 1952, the original Tsinghua Department of Biology was removed and incorporated into other Universities.
+However, 32 years later, in 1984, the Department of Biological Science and Biotechnology was reestablished, with Professor Mu-ming Poo being the founding Chairperson and Professor Nanming Zhao as the Vice Chair.
+In the ensuing 30 years, the School has gone through rapid transformations and gained national and international recognition.
 In September 2009, the Department of Biological Science and Biotechnology was formally replaced by the School of Life Sciences.

 The School of Life Sciences is a National Base for Cultivation of Scientific Talents and National Base of Life Science and Technology Education.
 Experimental Teaching Center of Modern Life Science is among the first National Experimental Teaching Demonstration Center.
 The School awards doctoral degrees to Biology and Marine Biology majors, and emphasizes areas such as biophysics, biochemistry and molecular biology, and developmental biology.
 During the 2012 Ministry of Education assessment, the School of Life Sciences was ranked No. 1 in the Biology category.